Year of Call 1993

 - Ekpe v Metropolitan Police Commissioner IRLR 605, EAT

 - Jacobs v.
 Coster Lloyd's Rep IR 506, CA

 - Jones v Post Office IRLR 384,CA

 Andrew is recommended as a Leading Junior in both employment and insurance.
-He has recently been shortlisted for the Chambers 100 - the Bar.
+He was shortlisted for the Chambers 100 - the Bar.

 Recent editions of Chambers & Partners UK and Legal 500 have said: